Jonathan Ross: 1987, 1999–2010, 2014–2018: BBC Radio

-Ross' first radio work was on BBC Radio 1 in 1987, when he sat in for Janice Long for two weeks.
+Ross's first radio work was on BBC Radio 1 in 1987, when he sat in for Janice Long for two weeks.
 Ross began presenting a Saturday morning show on BBC Radio 2 in July 1999.
 He has also presented radio shows for Virgin Radio (having previously worked on Richard Branson's earlier venture, Radio Radio), as well as the now-defunct commercial radio network service The Superstation, where his producer was Chris Evans.
-Ross' show on Radio 2 last aired on 17 July 2010 when his contract at the BBC ended.
+Ross's show on Radio 2 last aired on 17 July 2010 when his contract at the BBC ended.

 In August 2014, he returned to Radio 2 as a stand-in presenter on Steve Wright's afternoon show for four days.

 In March 2015 Jonathan sat in for Steve Wright again from 16 to 27 March 2015.
 In February 2016 Ross returned to Radio 2 on a regular basis to present the weekly arts show.
-From January 11, 2018, Anneka Rice took over the arts show.
+From 11 January 2018, Anneka Rice took over the arts show.

 2001–10: Friday Night with Jonathan Ross and other projects

-On 2 November 2001, Ross began presenting his BBC One comedy chat show Friday Night with Jonathan Ross.
+In 2001, Ross began presenting his BBC One comedy chat show Friday Night with Jonathan Ross.

 In 2004, Ross presented a documentary on one of his favourite subjects, punk rock, for the BBC.

+In November 2005, Ross appeared on Gordon Ramsay 's The F Word where Ramsay shows Ross how to kill lobster.

 In 2005, Ross anchored the BBC television coverage of the Live 8 concerts.
 Later that year he was made an Officer of the Order of the British Empire in the Queen's Birthday Honours for services to broadcasting.
 He celebrated the news by playing "God Save the Queen" by The Sex Pistols (which was banned by the BBC when released in 1977) on his BBC Radio 2 Saturday morning show.
 On 21 June 2006, Ross was made a Fellow of University College London, where he studied.

 In early 2006, Ross announced that after eight years he was quitting his regular panellist seat on the sport/comedy quiz show They Think It's All Over explaining: "I need time now to focus on my other commitments and so regrettably I won't be back for the 20th series."
-After Ross's departure, only two more episodes of the show were made before it was cancelled.
+Following Ross's departure, only two more episodes of the show were made before it was cancelled.

 In January 2006 he presented Jonathan Ross' Asian Invasion, broadcast on BBC Four.
 The three-part documentary followed Ross as he explored the film industry in Japan, Hong Kong and South Korea, interviewing directors and showcasing clips.
 His interest in East Asian culture and his self-confessed love for Japanese anime and video games led him to making three series of BBC Three show Japanorama, as well as producing another television series for the same channel called Adam and Joe Go Tokyo, starring Adam Buxton and Joe Cornish.
 He produced the latter programme through his own television production company Hot Sauce.